Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 Scored tied at 2, top of the last inning with 2 outs & they had their fastest runner on 2nd base.

-What?!?
 Who the hell is going to catch now?
 And we have John Seneca, my Xaverian HS teammate & one of the top amateur pitchers in NY, on the mound…and this kid throws HARD!!!

 Who’s gonna catch???

-Me!
-Holy shit, Popeye!
+Holy shit, Batman!

 Anyway, they get a base hit to leftfield & the runner is headed home.

-Pargie Visciano makes a perfect throw home on the fly & we have the runner out by at least 30 feet!
+Our LF Pargie Visciano makes a perfect throw home on the fly & we have the runner out by at least 30 feet!

 The ball zips right by the runner’s head…then right by Kevin’s glove into leftfield!
 Oh, no, now the runner’s gonna score!

-But Pargie Visciano was backing up the play, picks up the missed throw & for a second time in less than 30 seconds, makes yet another perfect throw to me at home!
+But Pargie Visciano was backing up the play, picks up the missed throw & for a second time in less than 30 seconds, pegs yet another perfect throw to me at home!
 Another unbelievably-clutch play by Pargie!

 Unfortunately, his coach @ Fort Hamilton blew out his arm by overusing Pargie.
 So sad.
 He had the best curveball I’ve ever seen, ranking right up there with Hall of Famer Burt Blyleven & the Cardinals Adam Wainwright!)